superredlark2/GAHHG/README.md

 ## Reproduce the result in the paper

 To reproduce the result, it requires the Windows 10 operating system and a graphics card that supports CUDA 11 or higher.
-Run testAHHG.bat file in the test directory to get the test result of the AHHG method.
+Run testGAHHG.bat file in the test directory to get the test result of the GAHHG method.
 Performance statistics (including  preprocessing time, query time and space overhead, etc.) are recorded in the report.txt file.
-Similarly, run the testGAHHG.bat file in the test directory to get the test results of the GAHHG method.
+Similarly, run the testAHHG.bat file in the test directory to get the test results of the AHHG method.
 Before starting the GAHHG test, it checks to see if there is a GPU available.
-If not, the test is exited.
+If not, the test exits.

 ## Polygon file format